honeycombio/refinery/rules.md

 If `Datatype` is specified, then both values will be converted (best-effort) to that type and then compared.
 Errors in conversion will result in the comparison evaluating to `false`.
 This is especially useful when a field like `http status code` may be rendered as strings by some environments and as numbers or booleans by others.
+The best practice is to always specify `Datatype`; this avoids ambiguity, allows for more accurate comparisons, and offers a minor performance improvement.

 Type: `string`